hyperledger/fabric-sdk-node/docs/tutorials/wallet.md

 Once the wallet has been confgured with details of the HSM, the crypto suite being used by the provider may be assigned to a new fabric certificate authority instance.
-The crypto suite will have been initialized with the `hsmProvider` option values ( lib, pin, slot ) and it has opened a session with the HSM.
+The crypto suite will have been initialized with the `hsmProvider` option values ( lib, pin, label ) and it has opened a session with the HSM.

 ```
 const hsmCAClient = new FabricCAClient(